-The 2021 survey administration used the HOS 3.0 that was implemented in 2015.
-The HOS 3.0 evaluates the HRQOL of MA members by measuring their physical and mental health status using the VR-12.62 Modifications in the HOS 3.0 from the previous version (HOS 2.5) included: changes to questions about leakage of urine, sleep duration and quality, and primary language spoken in the home.
-In a formatting change, the survey uses a two column layout for each page.
+The 2022 survey administration used the HOS 3.0 that was implemented in 2015.
+The HOS 3.0 evaluates the HRQOL of MA members by measuring their physical and mental health status using the VR-12.64 Modifications in the HOS 3.0 from the previous version (HOS 2.5) included: changes to questions about leakage of urine, sleep duration and quality, and primary language spoken in the home.
+In a formatting change, the survey uses a two-column layout for each page.
+In 2022, the Arthritis of the Hip or Knee, Arthritis of the Hand or Wrist, Sciatica, Smoking, and Income items were removed.

-The HOS also contains questions about: socio-demographics, ADLs, IADLs, chronic medical conditions, self-rated health, number of unhealthy days in the past 30 days, depression risk, cognitive functioning, memory, pain, living arrangements, and height and weight used for calculation of BMI.
+The HOS also contains questions about: sociodemographics, ADLs, IADLs, chronic medical conditions, self-rated health, number of unhealthy days in the past 30 days, depression risk, cognitive functioning, memory, pain, living arrangements, and height and weight used for calculation of BMI.
 Three HEDIS Effectiveness of Care measures are included to evaluate management of urinary incontinence, physical activity, and fall risk management.
 Questions regarding race, ethnicity, sex, primary language, and disability status are included to comply with standards established by Section 4302 of the Affordable Care Act.
 The HOS survey instruments are available on NCQA's website at www.ncqa.org/hedis/measures/hos.

-The VR-12 was derived from the Veterans RAND 36-Item Health Survey (VR-36). ^{63, 64, 65} The VR-12 is a generic, multipurpose health survey, which consists of the 12 most important items from the VR-36 for construction of the physical and mental health summary scores (Questions Q1-Q7) and two items that assess change in physical and emotional health compared to one year ago (Q8 and Q9) that are not used in the calculation of the summary scores.
+The VR-12 was derived from the Veterans RAND 36-Item Health Survey (VR-36).
+65, 66, 67 The VR-12 is a generic, multipurpose health survey, which consists of the 12 most important items from the VR-36 for construction of the physical and mental health summary scores (Questions Q1-Q7) and two items that assess change in physical and emotional health compared to one year ago (Q8 and Q9) that are not used in the calculation of the summary scores.
 The shorter instrument was adopted to reduce response burden and survey costs, while maintaining comparability of HOS results over time.
 The body of literature supports the shorter survey as a reliable and valid substitute for the 36-item health survey.
 In addition, conversion formulas have been developed and validated for comparison of the VR-12 with the earlier 36-item survey that allows reliable comparisons of HOS results.
-66
+68

 In comparison with the earlier 36-item survey, two modifications were made in the VR-12 and previously in the VR-36.
 The first modification was an increase in the number of response choices for the items used for role limitations due to physical problems (Q3a and Q3b) and role limitations due to emotional problems (Q4a and Q4b), from a two-point choice of "Yes" or "No" to a five-point Likert scale ("No, none of the time," "Yes, a little of the time," "Yes, some of the time," "Yes, most of the time," and "Yes, all of the time").
 The role-physical questions assess whether respondents' physical health limits them in the kind of work or other usual activities they perform, while the role-emotional questions assess whether emotional problems have caused respondents to accomplish less in their work or other usual activities.
-The second modification was that two questions were used to assess health change, one focusing on physical health (Q8) and one on emotional problems (Q9), in contrast to the one general change item in the 36-item survey.
-67, 68
+The second modification was that two questions were used to assess health change, one focusing on physical health (Q8) and one on emotional problems (Q9), in contrast to the one general change item in the 36-item survey. ^{69, 70}